 AACR-Novocure Career Development Awards for Tumor Treating Fields Research

 The AACR-Novocure Career Development Awards for Tumor Treating Fields Research represents a joint effort to promote and support early-career investigators who are conducting innovative research focused on Tumor Treating Fields.
-These grants are intended to provide a deeper understanding of the mechanisms of action of this novel anti-cancer treatment modality and to accelerate the development of new treatment strategies to advance therapeutic options for cancer.
+These grants are intended to provide a deeper understanding of the mechanisms of action of this anti-cancer treatment modality and to accelerate the development of new treatment strategies to advance therapeutic options for cancer.

 Acknowledgment of Support